joxda/j3colorstretch/README.md

 # j3colorstretch
 Stretches astronomical images while preserving the colors

-The algorithms are based on Roger N. Clark's rnc-color-stretch, which can be obtained from https://clarkvision.com/articles/astrophotography.software/rnc-color-stretch/ and are licenced under the GPL.
+The algorithms are based on Roger N. Clark's rnc-color-stretch, which can be obtained from https://clarkvision.com/articles/astrophotography.software/rnc-color-stretch/ , and which is licenced under the GPL.

 # Requirements